 2. Collection Page / Category Listing Page

 In the case of a promotion, a collection page may act as a landing page.
 Every promotion should have a landing page, and collections are a great opportunity to group all products that are included in the promotion on one page.
 Even if all products are included in the sale, you can utilize the all products collection.
-This helps the user stay focused even if it’s a bit redundant.
+This helps the user stay focused on shopping even if it’s a bit redundant.

 Role of the collection page: